pobeidy1/Experimental-Design-and-Evaluation-of-Deep-Learning-Models-for-COVID-19-Segmentation-and-Detection-/README.md

 ### 4.1 Data Processing

 The 3D volumes were sliced on plane z (axial) and converted to 2D images.
 All sliced images were put together in one dataset.
+The total size of the datase was 7396 2D images from more than 317 patients from different nations.

-The sliced dataset was split into three subsets using the three-way holdout method with ratios of 80:10:10 for training, validation, and testing.
+The sliced dataset was split using the three-way holdout method with ratios of 80:10:10 for training, validation, and testing.
+Random horizontal flips and scale jitter were applied on the fly to the training subset.

 **Associated code**
 ``` utility\convert_nii2png.py``` and ```utility\nii_vis_dataset.ipyn ```